MadisonMLi/MadisonMLi/README.md

 - Skills in real world: Drawing, painting, graphic designs. check out my ig:2sidesof_me

-- I'm also a mentor at ISMP - International Student Mentorship Programs -> [check out ](https://www.internationalmentorship.org/)
+- I'm also a mentor at ISMP - International Student Mentorship Programs -> [check it out ](https://www.internationalmentorship.org/)
 - Make sure to say hi if you are coming to **THE** OSU 😄